JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 - comment out # gym requirement

 # How to run the requirements file:

+### Proceed to the Anaconda / Conda terminal of your preferred IDE or the Anaconda / Conda powershell prompt

 Go to conda (base) by running:
 - ```conda deactivate```